tmunzer/mist_library/README.md

 - **org_conf_deploy.py**: Python script to deploy organization backup/template file.
 - **org_conf_zeroize.py**: Python script to zeroise an organization.
 This scrip will remove all the configuration, all the sites and all the objects from the organization.
 - **org_inventory_backup.py**: Python script to backup all the devices from an organization.
 It will backup the devices claim codes (if any), configuration (including position on the maps) and pictures.
+- **org_inventory_deploy.py**: Python script to deploy organization inventory backup file.
+By default, this script can run in "Dry Run" mode to validate the destination org configuration and raise warning if any object from the source org is missing in the destination org.
 #### Sites
 - **import_sites.py**: Python script automate the sites creation in a Mist Org from a CSV file.
 - **site_conf_backup.py**: Python script to backup a whole site.